delay/sveltekit-auth/README.md

 **drizzle-schemas.ts** your drizzle schema.
 The structure for your database tables.

 **drizzle.ts** your drizzle db connection info to connect with your database.

-**migrate.ts** a special file which you creates your migrations when your db changes.

 **user-model.ts** are the functions used to call the database for auth having to do with users.